mcschmitz/duck-and-cover/README.md

    duplicated artists are removed.
-After this step the script builds a table containing genre and release date of each album released by these artists, the artists and the album name as well as an URL to download an 300x300 image of the cover.
+After this step the script builds a table containing genre and release date of each album released by these artists, the artists and the album name as well as an URL to download a 300x300 image of the cover.
 Based on this URL the covers are finally downloaded and save to a unified identifiable file structure.